cmagganas/MLE-11/assignments/week-14-model-serving/README.md

 2. Adding a Resource to your Application

    The application template uses AWS Serverless Application Model (AWS SAM) to define application resources.
 AWS SAM is an extension of AWS CloudFormation with a simpler syntax for configuring common serverless application resources such as functions, triggers, and APIs.
 For resources not included in [the SAM specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md), you can use standard [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) resource types.

+## Week 14 Assignment Questions

+What are 3 advantages of deploying using Model Serving methods Vs. deploying on GitHub Pages or HuggingFace for free?

+    * Model Serving methods are more secure
+    * Model Serving methods are more scalable
+    * Model Serving methods are more customizable

+What is ML model deployment?

+    Machine Learning (ML) model deployment refers to the process of integrating an ML model into an existing production environment, making it available for use by end-users or other software systems.
+It is the final stage of the ML pipeline, where the trained model is deployed to a production environment, such as a web or mobile application or a backend service, and made available to users for real-time prediction or decision-making.

+    In ML model deployment, the focus is on making the model available for use, ensuring that it is scalable, reliable, and robust enough to handle production workloads.
+This involves various tasks such as selecting a suitable deployment platform, packaging the model with its dependencies, and creating APIs or microservices for integration with other software systems.

+    Additionally, ML model deployment also involves monitoring and maintaining the deployed model, ensuring that it continues to perform optimally and that any issues or errors are promptly addressed.
+This may include implementing techniques such as automated testing, versioning, and continuous integration and deployment (CI/CD) to streamline the deployment process and ensure that the model is always up-to-date and functioning correctly.

+What is Causal Inference and How Does It Work?

+    Causal inference is a field of statistics and data analysis that aims to identify causal relationships between variables.
+The goal is to understand whether changes in one variable cause changes in another variable, rather than just observing a correlation between them.

+What is serverless deployment and how its compared with deployment on server?

+    Serverless deployment is a cloud computing execution model in which the cloud provider dynamically manages the allocation and provisioning of servers.
+A serverless application runs in stateless containers that are event-triggered, ephemeral (may last for one invocation), and fully managed by the cloud provider.
+The serverless model is also known as Function as a Service (FaaS).

+    In contrast, a traditional deployment model involves deploying an application on a server that is managed by the organization.
+The organization is responsible for provisioning and managing the server, and for ensuring that the server is always available and functioning correctly.
+This requires the organization to invest in the necessary infrastructure and expertise to manage the server, which can be costly and time-consuming.